 - Other veg: Great additions to this dish include fried onions, leeks, garlic, or parboiled potato.

-- Breadcrumbs: For an extra-crispy topping, sprinkle over some breadcrumbs before baking (gluten-free if necessary).
+- Breadcrumbs: For an extra-crispy topping, sprinkle over super seed mix or breadcrumbs before baking (gluten-free if necessary).

 Keep in touch